 What characterizes a vague term is the existence of borderline cases which do not clearly belong or not belong to its extension.
-For example, consider the familiar concept of "chair": some things are clearly chairswhat you're sitting on right now, for instanceand others are clearly notfor instance, an elephant even though you might sit upon one.
+For example, consider the familiar common noun "chair": some things are clearly chairswhat you're sitting on right now, for instanceand others are clearly notfor instance, an elephant, even though you might sit upon one.
 But there are many borderline cases: barstools, beanbag "chairs", school desks, etc.

-S. Morris Engel.
-With Good Reason: An Introduction to Informal Fallacies (Fifth Edition) (St. Martin's, 1994), pp. 63-65.
+- For a typical example, see: S. Morris Engel, With Good Reason: An Introduction to Informal Fallacies (6th Edition, 2000), pp. 74-5.